Last Updated on September 13, 2023 by Eve Dawes

-With all of the sales coming up like Sephora’s 20% off sale, Black Friday and small business Saturday I wanted to add some clarity on how to tell if a product’s cruelty-free.
-The leaping bunny logo is a great place to start but it’s not the full picture.
+With all of the sales coming up like Sephora’s 20% off sale, Black Friday and small business Saturday I wanted to add some clarity on how to tell if a product or brands cruelty-free and know if it’s truly a cruelty free makeup brand.
+The leaping bunny logo is a great place to start but it’s not the full picture or the only way to tell.

 The Leaping Bunny Logo is the only internationally recognized symbol guaranteeing consumers that no new animal tests were used in the development of any product displaying it.
 The Logo can be seen on packaging, advertising, and websites for cosmetics and household products around the world.